-High Impact Program Participation: 2015-2017

-Source: Graduating Student Surveys 2015-2017, University of Utah
+High Impact Program Participation: 2015-2017 Source: Graduating Student Surveys 2015-2017, University of Utah of graduates, who entered as transfer students, participated in at least one Deeply-Engaged Learning experience sometime during their University career

 Also, important, the Regents have charged each USHE institution with tracking engagement in HIPs at two points in the student's path through our institutions: First, in the student's first 30 credit hours and, second, in the junior and senior year and once they are in the major.
 We are excited about the results.